Digital Intelligent Assistant for Nursing Applications

 The objective of DIANA is to improve the life and safety of mild to severely cognitive impaired persons 65+ while assisting nurses and care givers by providing novel technological solutions.
 The enabling technology will analyse action and behaviour changes while ensuring data privacy.
 Furthermore, the project will study innovative ways how our data can be seamlessly integrated into the nurses working routine with the goal to free valuable time for personalized care.
 For mild to medium impaired persons the project is going to research means how to assist and guide people in activities of daily living.
 A first activity where this will be tested focuses on toileting.
 DIANA has the unique goal of increasing people’s autonomy and digitizing nursing assistance in this highly challenging area.

+DIANA is built upon a smart, non-wearable 3D sensor (1 per room, mounted on the wall) powered by patented AI algorithms for behavior monitoring.
+Its powerful on-board processing capabilities provides flexibility and allows to continuously update the system and provide new features.
 The sensors are seamlessly integrated into the Milestone VMS Open Platform ecosystem enabling the flexible handling of generated events and analytic data.

-1)Safety module (application currently open): this is the basic module with functionalities like fall detection, bed-exits, access control or smart lighting interfaces, mobile alarm clients, etc.
+this is the basic module with functionalities like fall detection, bed-exits, access control or smart lighting interfaces, mobile alarm clients, etc.